witnet/witnet-solidity-bridge/README.md

   in Witnet with a total reward that equals to msg.value.
   - _inputs_:
     - *_dr*: the bytes corresponding to the Protocol Buffers serialization of the data request output.
+    - *_inclusionReward*: the amount of value that will be detracted from the transaction value and reserved for rewarding the reporting of the data request inclusion.
     - *_tallyReward*: the amount of value that will be detracted from the transaction value and reserved for rewarding the reporting of the final result (aka __tally__) of the data request.
   - output:
     - *_id*: the unique identifier of the data request.